Seconds Apart: Production

 Director Anton Negret was brought in to direct the film after the company After Dark Films saw his earlier film, Towards Darkness.
 They sent him several scripts, one of which was Seconds Apart.
 Negret stated that the script was "original, fresh and I was surprised by how twisted it was."
 Twin actors Edmund and Gary Entin were hired to portray the movie's central characters, Jonah and Seth Trimble.
 Negret wanted to avoid having a single actor play both roles and was familiar with the Entins after seeing them in the Rest Stop movies.
 Orlando Jones was also brought in to portray Detective Lampkin.

 Reception

 Dennis Harvey of Variety called it a jumbled film with "some visual panache".
-R. L. Shaffer of IGN declared the best of the After Dark Originals DVD collection while noting "there's not much particularly original about this morbid tale, which plays like a Dean Koontz adaptation." as well as noting the film being derivative of David Cronenberg's Scanners.
+R. L. Shaffer of IGN declared it the best of the After Dark Originals DVD collection while noting "there's not much particularly original about this morbid tale, which plays like a Dean Koontz adaptation." as well as noting the film being derivative of David Cronenberg's Scanners.
 Patrick Douglas wrote in Great Falls Tribune that the film was "just different enough to stand out from the pack".